-To establish a policy for the proper and efficient management of the records and information of the San Diego County Regional Airport Authority ("Authority"), regardless of format.
-This policy affirms the Authority's commitment to proper and economical stewardship of the records and information created and received in conjunction with its operations.
+PURPOSE: To assure the proper and efficient management and stewardship of the records and information of the San Diego County Regional Airport Authority ("Authority"), regardless of format, created and received in conjunction with its operations.

 (1) Development and Maintenance of a Records and Information Management Program.